syncfusion-content/blazor-docs/blazor/diagram-component/shapes.md

         Node node = new Node()
         {
             ID = "node1",
-            //Size of the node
+            //Size of the node.
             Height = 100,
             Width = 100,
-            //Position of the node
+            //Position of the node.
             OffsetX = 100,
             OffsetY = 100,
             Shape = new TextShape()
             {
-                //Sets the Content to the text shape Content = "Text Node"
+                //Set the Content of the text shape.
+                Content = "Text Node"
             },
             Style = new TextStyle()